4 Light & Airy secrets for Lightroom

 If you love greens that look like film, here’s what you can do…

-+ Option 1: Do your 10 second edit with the Light & Airy Preset Suite and make sure you apply the “LA Saturation - Muted” preset or the “LA Saturation - Greens” preset or you can…
++ Option 1: Do your 10 second edit with the BPS and make sure you apply the Muted or Greens saturation preset or you can…

-+ Option 2: Use one of my signature 1-click presets in the L&A Suite.
-Any of the 1-click presets are going to land you on the looks-like-film L&A look.
-If you love a really vibrant image, start with one of the Portra presets and you can adjust your temperature so that it’s warm or cool, depending on your taste.
-If you love a muted image, start with one of the Fuji presets and adjust the temp in the same way.
++ Option 2: Use one of my signature 1-click presets in the BPS.
+Either of the 1-click presets are going to land you on the looks-like-film light and airy look.
+If you love a really vibrant image, start with Brittley Portra and you can adjust your temperature so that it’s warm or cool, depending on your taste.
+If you love a muted image, go with Brittley Fuji and adjust the temp in the same way.

 A good rule of thumb for when you’re working with the temperature and tint sliders in Lightroom?
 The more warmth you add to an image, the more pink you’ll need to add to an image.
 The more you cool off an image, the more green you’ll need to add to an image.

-Curious about the Light & Airy Preset Suite?
+Curious about the light and airy Brittley Preset Suite?
 You can get the full scoop here.

 Just be sure to keep your color profile open and next to Lightroom while you edit so you keep your edits consistent.